itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/03-discovery.md

 ipconfig /all
 ```

-These commands identified the hostname, operating system, current user, group membership, and network configuration.
+This provided information about the hostname, operating system, current user, group membership, and network configuration.

 ![System Identity Discovery](../images/discovery/attacker-system-identity-discovery.png)